wkgreat/ol-proj-ch/README.md

 ```

 # Usage:
-💡 here use GCJ02 to make exmaples
+💡 here use GCJ02 to make exmaples.
 * transform a coordinate from gcj02 to wgs84(EPSG:4326)
 ```javascript
 import {GCJ02} from 'ol-proj-ch'